kaushikravichandran/kaushikravichandran.github.io/_pages/about.md

 Hi!
 I am a Master's in Computer Science student studying at Georgia Tech.
 I target specializing in Computer Systems.
 I am a part of GaTech's <a href="https://db.cc.gatech.edu/">Databases Research Group</a> and will be contributing to the <a href="https://evagatech.readthedocs.io/">EVA</a> project with mentorship from <a href="https://faculty.cc.gatech.edu/~jarulraj/">Prof. Joy Arulraj</a>.

-<span style="color:Red;display:inline;" class="blink">I am on the job market now!</span> I am looking for Applied Scientist/Research SDE/Research Engineering internships as well as full-time opportunities.
+<span style="color:Red;display:inline;" class="blink">I am on the job market now!</span> I am looking for Applied Scientist/Research SDE/Research Engineering internships (Summer 2023) and full-time opportunities (Spring 2024).
 I wish to use my experience in building robust large-scale systems for big-data analytics and my skills in producitizing high-quality research, to contribute to the very-large databases community as well as drive products to their north star.
 Please reach out to me if your team or organization has any openings.

 <style>
   .blink {